Nest Hub (2nd Gen) review: Strange bedfellow

 Nest Hub (2nd Gen)

-Bottom line: The second-gen Nest Hub isn't a major upgrade, but additions like a Soli sensor and an upgraded speaker extend Nest's smart home lead, especially when integrating with services like Google Photos.
+Bottom line: The second-generation Nest Hub isn't a major upgrade, but additions like a Soli sensor and an upgraded speaker extend Nest's smart home lead, especially when integrating with services like Google Photos.

 The Good